openconfig/featureprofiles/feature/experimental/bgp/ate_tests/bgp_2byte_4byte_asn/README.md

 ## Procedure

-*   Establish BGP sessions as follows and verify all the sessions are established:
+*   Establish BGP sessions as follows and verify all the sessions are established
     *   ATE (2-byte) - DUT (4-byte) - eBGP IPv4 with ASN < 65535 on DUT side
     *   ATE (2-byte) - DUT (4-byte) - eBGP IPv6 with ASN < 65535 on DUT side
     *   ATE (4-byte) - DUT (4-byte) - eBGP IPv4